Kobuk River: Surface water and hydrology

 Most of the major tributaries of the Kobuk River flow from the north, draining the mountains in the southern Brooks Range.
-From east to west, these include the Reed River, Beaver Creek, Mauneluk River, Kogoluktuk River, Shungnak River, Ambler River, Akillik River, Tutuksuk River, Salmon River, and the Squirrel River.
-Within Kobuk Valley National Park, are the Kallarichuk, Kaliguricheark, and Adillik rivers.
+From east to west, these include the Reed River, Beaver Creek, Mauneluk River, Kogoluktuk River, Shungnak River, Ambler River, Akillik River, Tutuksuk River, Salmon River, and Squirrel River.
+Within Kobuk Valley National Park are the Kallarichuk, Kaliguricheark, and Adillik rivers.
 All of their headwaters are in the Baird Mountains.
 The major tributaries flowing north from the Waring Mountains are the Pah River, Pick River, and Niaktuvik Creek.
 The Pah River drains a lowland area of the basin.
-Most major tributaries draining high relief areas have higher unit runoff than tributaries draining the lower relief areas.
+Most major tributaries draining high-relief areas have higher unit runoff than tributaries draining the lower-relief areas.

 Walker Lake is at an altitude of 194 m in the headwaters of the Kobuk River.
 Other surface water features within the basin include Lake Selby, Nutuvukti Lake, and Norutak Lake.
 Additionally, numerous small lakes and ponds occur in the lowlands along the river, some formed as detached oxbows of the meandering river and others formed where permafrost has melted and caused depressions.